Financial assistance comes in two forms:

 Information for Veterans

-U.S. Center, Online and Independent Study Programs are approved by the Department of Education of the State of Iowa to certify qualifying learners to receive veterans' benefits.
+U.S. Center, Online and Self-Paced Degree Programs are approved by the Department of Education of the State of Iowa to certify qualifying learners to receive veterans' benefits.
 For additional information on applying for veterans' benefits, changing your place of training or how courses are certified, contact the Veterans' Administration certifying official at your program office.
 It is extremely important that you indicate on your registration for each class that you want the course certified for veterans' benefits.

 Upper Iowa University will also notify the Veterans Administration of any change in status including administrative withdrawal or withdrawal from a course.
 With a change in status, the learner may be required to refund benefits.
 Student reimbursement will be calculated by the VA and is determined separately than any eligible refund under Upper Iowa University's policy.